MiralMohammad/Face-Detection/README.md

 ## 🧠 How It Works

 This project uses OpenCV's built-in Haar cascade classifier:
-`haarcascade_frontalface_default.xml`, a pre-trained model for frontal face detection.
+`haarcascade_frontalface_default.xml`, a pre-trained model for frontal face detection -you can find it in the attached files-.

 ---